Transition to using journal entries with QuickBooks Desktop

 Q: What if I don't want to use the new method?

 A: You can continue to use the clearing account method.
-Simply continue to transfer cash withdrawals to your clearing account, and the journal entries will post to the clearing account register in the same way the standard QBO expenses did.
+Simply continue to transfer cash withdrawals to your clearing account, and the journal entries will post to the clearing account register in the same way the standard QBD expenses did.